 We shared our Map of Missoula sights above, but travelers who plan on hitting the trails and exploring more of the region will benefit from having a paper map on hand.
 The National Geographic Map covers Missoula as well as the Mission Mountains.

 Travel Camera for Montana Photography

-We’ve highlighted the top things to see in Missoula, Montana – and we can verify that the sights in the city are beautiful!
-To capture the beauty of the city, make sure you pack a good camera for your trip.
+We’ve highlighted the top things to see in Missoula, Montana – and we can verify that the sights are beautiful!
+To capture that beauty, make sure you pack a good travel camera for your trip.

-Whether you travel with a backpack or a suitcase, when exploring Montana it is best to carry a day bag that will conveniently hold all of your everyday travel items – like your camera, phone, keys, travel umbrella and other necessities!
+No matter how you pack for your trip, when exploring Montana it is best to carry a day bag that will conveniently hold all of your everyday travel items – like your camera, phone, keys, travel umbrella and other necessities!